-The Company has a Reserving Committee chaired by the Chief Financial Officer and consisting of the Chief Executive, Chief Underwriting Officer, Head of Actuarial Function, Chief Claims Officer and Chief Risk Officer.
-Independent Non-Executive Directors also attend the Reserving Committee.
+The Company has a Reserving Committee chaired by the RSAII Chief Actuary, and consisting of the Chief Executive Officer, Chief Underwriting Officer, Chief Financial Officer, Chief Claims Officer, Chief Risk Officer and at least one Independent Non-Executive Director.

-The Reserving Committee monitors the decisions and judgements made by the Company as to the level of reserves to be held and recommends to the Board via the Audit Committee the final decision on the level of reserves to be included within the financial statements.
+The Reserving Committee monitors the decisions and judgements made by the Company as to the level of reserves to be held and recommends to the Board via the Audit Committee the final decision on the level of booked Outstanding Claims Provisions, the Booked Liability For Incurred Claims ("LFIC") and the Booked Loss Component within the Liability for Remaining Coverage ("LFRC") to be included within the financial statements and the SII Technical Provisions.
 In forming its collective judgement, the Committee considers the following information:

-- An actuarial indication of ultimate losses together with an assessment of key assumptions, risks and possible favourable or adverse developments that may not have been fully reflected in calculating these indications - Input from internal peer reviewers and other parties including actuaries, legal counsel, risk practitioners, underwriters and claims managers, and - How previous actuarial indications have developed.
+- An actuarial indication of Booked Outstanding Claims Provisions, the Booked LFIC, the Booked Loss Component within the LFRC and the SII Technical Provisions, together with an assessment of key assumptions, risks and possible favourable or adverse developments that may not have been fully reflected in calculating these indications - Input from internal peer reviewers and other parties including actuaries, legal counsel, risk practitioners, underwriters and claims managers, and - How previous actuarial indications have developed.